 6. Visceral Fat

-Visceral fat is a body fat stored deep in the core abdominal area, surrounding and protecting the vital organs.
-The healthy Visceral Fat level ranges from 1 to 12.
+Visceral fat is a type of body fat that’s tucked away deep in your belly, around your vital organs.
+You want to aim for a healthy Visceral Fat level between 1 and 12.

 Healthy Visceral Fat Level |